SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 By combining ensemble simulation with XAI, the framework goes beyond description and supports hypothesis generation.
 It highlights the quantitative relationships between initial conditions and final observables, enabling new, testable ideas about the underlying physics of the TQE model.

-## Results Manifesting & Run Folder Structure
+## Results & Run Folder Structure

-To ensure organized and traceable results, each execution of the pipeline generates a unique, timestamped output directory (e.g., RUN_DIR/run_20231027_153000/).
-Within this directory, the following standardized subfolders are created:
+To ensure organized and traceable results, each execution of the pipeline generates a unique, timestamped output directory inside the runs/ folder (e.g., runs/TQE_Universe_Simulation_Full_Pipeline_full_20250917_083000/).

-•	**logs/** – detailed logs of the pipeline’s execution.

-•	**data/** – raw, unprocessed outputs from the simulation stage for each universe.

-•	**analysis/** – processed results, including metrics, anomaly statistics, and summary tables (e.g., results.csv).

-•	**figures/** – generated plots and figures, such as CMB-like maps and SHAP summary plots.
+Within this main run directory, the following structure is used:

+Root Directory: All primary data artifacts, including .csv files (like tqe_runs.csv), .json summaries, and .npy map data, are saved directly into the root of this folder.

+figs/ Subdirectory: A dedicated figs/ folder is created to hold all generated plots and visualizations (.png).
+This directory contains further subfolders for specific analyses, such as:

+**best_universes/**

+**cmb_best/**

+**cmb_coldspots/**

+**xai/**

-This structure ensures that results remain reproducible and easy to navigate.
+This structure ensures that results from each run are self-contained, reproducible, and easy to navigate.
 The framework design also anticipates the ability to mirror outputs to a secondary location (e.g., for compute cluster storage), though this functionality is not yet fully implemented in the current prototype.